TypQxQ/KTC/Dev_doc.md

 ToDo:
-    Check so toollock and tool name does not have breaks inside so the names can be passed as GCode variables.

-    Implement Toollock gcode command in Ktc.

-    Add logic to check if tool.number is already added and return error on what tool is already added on.
-    Add logic to add tools to dictionary on ktc and array on toolchanger

-    Add logic to compare ktc_tool < > on number.
-None allways being smallest.

     ktc_persisting sparar innnan den hämtar nya.
 Både statistik och active_tool.
     KTC_SAVE_VARIABLES_FILENAME och KTC_SAVE_VARIABLES_DELAY borde laddas från config filen när de finns.